 The market risk associated with the Company's derivative instruments results from currency exchange rate or interest rate movements that are expected to offset the market risk of the underlying transactions, assets and liabilities being hedged.
 The counterparties to the agreements relating to the Company's derivative instruments consist of a number of major international financial institutions with high credit ratings.
-Based on the credit ratings of the Company's counterparties as of November 2, 2013, nonperformance is not perceived to be a significant risk.
+Based on the credit ratings of the Company's counterparties as of November 1, 2014, nonperformance is not perceived to be a significant risk.
 Furthermore, none of the Company's derivatives are subject to collateral or other security arrangements and none contain provisions that are dependent on the Company's credit ratings from any credit rating agency.
 While the contract or notional amounts of derivative financial instruments provide one measure of the volume of these transactions, they do not represent the amount of the Company's exposure to credit risk.
 The amounts potentially subject to credit risk (arising from the possible inability of counterparties to meet the terms of their contracts) are generally limited to the amounts, if any, by which the counterparties' obligations under the contracts exceed the obligations of the Company to the counterparties.
 As a result of the above considerations, the Company does not consider the risk of counterparty default to be significant.

 The Company records the fair value of its derivative financial instruments in its consolidated financial statements in other current assets, other assets or accrued liabilities, depending on their net position, regardless of the purpose or intent for holding the derivative contract.
 Changes in the fair value of the derivative financial instruments are either recognized periodically in earnings or in shareholders' equity as a component of OCI.
 Changes in the fair value of cash flow hedges are recorded in OCI and reclassified into earnings when the underlying contract matures.
-Changes in the fair values of derivatives not qualifying for hedge accounting are reported in earnings as they occur.
+Changes in the fair values of derivatives not qualifying for hedge accounting or the ineffective portion of designated hedges are reported in earnings as they occur.

-The total notional amounts of forward foreign currency derivative instruments designated as hedging instruments of cash flow hedges denominated in Euros, British Pounds, Philippine Pesos and Japanese Yen as of November 2, 2013 and November 3, 2012 was \$196.9 million and \$151.8 million, respectively.
-The fair values of these hedging instruments in the Company's consolidated balance sheets as of November 2, 2013 and November 3, 2012 were as follows:
+The total notional amounts of forward foreign currency derivative instruments designated as hedging instruments of cash flow hedges denominated in Euros, British Pounds, Philippine Pesos and Japanese Yen as of November 1, 2014 and November 2, 2013 was \$183.5 million and \$196.9 million, respectively.
+The fair values of forward foreign currency derivative instruments designated as hedging instruments in the Company's consolidated balance sheets as of November 1, 2014 and November 2, 2013 were as follows: